gsalvatori/salvatorigabriele.com/_posts/2014-04-25-Bypass-Fn-keys-malfunctioning-on-Ubuntu-Trusty-Tahr.markdown

 but when I reboot, the problem was <b>NOT</b> solved.
 So I decided to do not waste more time and use the <a href="http://www.nongnu.org/xbindkeys/xbindkeys.html"><b>xbindkeys</b></a> utility that allows you to execute linux commands by setting keyboard shortcuts.
 Let's see how to use it properly:

-First of all, you have to install it on your linux machine
+First of all, you have to install it on your linux machine, together with xvkbd (a virtual graphical keyboard program)

 {% highlight bash %}
 sudo apt-get install xbindkeys
+{% endhighlight %}

+{% highlight bash %}
+sudo apt-get install xvkbd
 {% endhighlight %}